aflah02/Urban-Dictionary-Scraping/README.md

 Note: Since Urban Dictionary is continously updating the results will be different across multiple runs!

-(Currently running once done will add the dataset to maybe Kaggle and HF and share the link here)
+(Currently running, once done will add the dataset to maybe Kaggle and HF and share the link here)

 Todos:
 - Speed Up using Multi Threading (Tried and failed, so will have a look in the future)